intelligence-csd-auth-gr/keyphrase-extraction-via-summarization/README.md

-### Data pre-processing for test datsets - Run all scripts in the folders (ACM, NUS, SemEval 2010)
+### Data pre-processing for test datsets - Run all scripts in the folders (ACM, NUS, SemEval)

 Prepare the test datasets for the **first three paragraphs of the full-text** experiments